confluentinc/ksql/docs-md/tutorials/basics-docker.md

 Stream-Stream join
 ------------------

-Using a stream-stream join, you can join two *event streams* on a common key.
+Using a stream-stream join, you can join two event streams on a common key.
 An example of this could be a stream of order events and a stream of shipment events.
 By joining these on the order key, you can see shipment information alongside the order.

+### 1. Populate two source topics

 In a separate console window, populate the `orders` and `shipments` topics by using the `kafkacat` utility: